lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Boolean

 #### Description
 This keyword controls the usage manual constraint axis in the calculation.
-If it used as True, [PBC_constraints](inputfilekeywords.md#pbc_constraints) keyword must be used.
+If it is used as True, the [PBC_constraints](inputfilekeywords.md#pbc_constraints) keyword must be used.

 #### Default
 False